 10 Historic Sites in Argyll & the Isles that Reveal Scotland's History and Heritage

-Located on Scotland’s West Coast, you can discover a vast range of fascinating historic sites in Argyll & the Isles.
-You’ll find the landscape and famous miles of coastline dotted with historic sites that tell us a huge amount about Scotland’s past, such as the iconic Kilchurn Castle and the still active St Conan’s Kirk near Oban.
+Located on Scotland’s West Coast, you can discover many fascinating historic sites in Argyll & the Isles.
+The landscape and famous miles of coastline are dotted with historic sites that tell us much about Scotland’s past, such as the iconic Kilchurn Castle and the still-active St Conan’s Kirk near Oban.
 Further inland, the area of Kilmartin Glen is one of Scotland’s richest and most important prehistoric landscapes with over 350 ancient monuments, including cairns, standing stones and stones.

-If you want to truly experience how it felt living in the past, visit one of Argyll’s many historic attractions, such as the Auchindrain Township, one of the few remaining agricultural communities which survived the Highland Clearances.
-Other popular attractions include Bonawe Historic Iron Furnace, the best-preserved charcoal-powered iron furnace in Britain, and Inveraray Jail, a 19th-century prison and courthouse located in the historic town of Inveraray.
+If you want to truly experience how it felt living in the past, visit one of Argyll’s many historic attractions; Bonawe Historic Iron Furnace, the best-preserved charcoal-powered iron furnace in Britain, Inveraray Jail, a 19th-century prison and courthouse in the historic town of Inveraray and Kilmartin Museum, an amazing landscape of archaeological wonders and nationally important wildlife and habitats.

-So, get ready to be awe-inspired by Scotland’s history when visiting these 10 historic sites in Argyll & the Isles.
+So, prepare to be awe-inspired by Scotland’s history when visiting these 10 historic Argyll & the Isles sites.
 Enjoy the journey through Scotland’s past amidst some of the most stunning scenery!

 Image: Kilchurn Castle is one of the most iconic historic sites in Scotland